What Is a Pathiram? A Simple Guide to Legal Documents, Bonds & Stamp Paper in India

 Final Summary

-- Pathiram is a general Tamil word for a legal document.
+- Pathiram is a general Tamil word used for any legally valid written agreement.

-- Stamp Paper is just the medium used to validate certain documents – it’s not a pathiram by itself.
+- Stamp Paper is not a document—it’s just the paper you use to legally validate certain documents.

 Frequently Asked Questions (FAQ)